LoyolaChicagoBooks/cder/source/timers.rst

 We can again describe the architecture of the countdown timer Android app as an instance of the Model-View-Adapter (MVA) architectural pattern.
-In figure [REF], solid arrows represent (synchronous) method invocation, and dashed arrows represent (asynchronous) events.
+In figure :ref:`fig_AutonomousModelViewAdapter`, solid arrows represent (synchronous) method invocation, and dashed arrows represent (asynchronous) events.
 Here, both the view components and the model's autonomous timer send events to the adapter.

+Figures :ref:`fig_CountdownTimerMVACollab1` and
+:ref:`fig_CountdownTimerMVACollab2` illustrate the two main interaction scenarios side-by-side.

+The user input scenario illustrates the system's end-to-end response to a button press.
+The internal timeout gets set in response to a button press.
+When the timeout event actually occurs, corresponding to an invocation of the `onTimeout` method, the system responds by transitioning to the running state.

+By contrast, the autonomous scenario shows the system's end-to-end response to a recurring internal clock tick, corresponding to an invocation of the `onTick` method.
+When the remaining time reaches zero, the system responds by transitioning to the alarm-ringing state.

+.. _fig_AutonomousModelViewAdapter:

 .. figure:: images/AutonomousModelViewAdapter.png
    :alt: Autonomous Model-View-Adapter Architecture